Borek78/how-to-create-pandita/_includes/audiobook/7-using-the-cc-licenses-how-to-make-an-audiobook.md

 </div>
 <br>
 But most of the examples mention only one author.
-Creating an audiobook in czech language will require permission of three authors.<br><br>
+Creating an audiobook in the Czech language will require permission of three creators.<br><br>

 <span>1.</span> Permission of the author.<br>
 <span>2.</span> Permission of the translator.<br>
 <span>3.</span> Permission of the narrator.<br><br>

 So what kind of marking should I use in this situation?
 Unfortunately, I have not found a good example to follow.
-So let me create one.
-I have made up the names.<br><br>
+So let me create an imaginary example.<br><br>

 <div id="example" markdown="1">
 <div class="underline">Imaginary example</div>
 </div>

 Let me assume that there is a buddhist author Good Writer who wrote a book The Life of the Buddha.
-He published his book under the CC BY licence and the book is available online on the author´s website www.good-author-website.com.
+He published his book under the CC-Zero licence and the book is available online on the author´s website www.good-author-website.com.
 The following CC notice can be found in the book. <br>

 <div class="citace">
 The Life of the Buddha was written by Good Writer and it is licensed under the CC-Zero license:<br>